AJA Foundation

 Overview

-Founded in 2004 by Andy Astrachan, the AJA Foundation (formerly AJA Charitable Fund) is a Las Vegas-based private foundation with assets totaling $18.8 million.
-The Foundation invests globally in organizations addressing fundamental human rights through three philanthropic pillars: clean water access, quality education, and essential healthcare.
-Since inception, AJA has distributed $15.1 million across 457 grants to 163 organizations in 15 countries.
-The Foundation's mission centers on "helping those who have done everything society asks of them, yet for whom access to fundamental resources and advancement remains elusive at best and structurally impossible at worst."
-Notably, 76% of AJA's donations go to organizations receiving over $250,000, indicating a preference for substantial, multi-year partnerships rather than numerous small grants.
-The Foundation recently announced "Water 2035," committing to provide clean water access to an additional 700,000 people by 2035, bringing their total water impact to 1 million people.
+Founded in 2004 by Andy Astrachan, the AJA Foundation (formerly AJA Charitable Fund) is a Las Vegas-based private foundation with assets totalling $18.8 million.
+The Foundation invests globally in organisations addressing fundamental human rights through three philanthropic pillars: clean water access, quality education, and essential healthcare.
+Since inception, AJA has distributed over $15.1 million across 457 grants to 163 organisations in 15 countries.
+The Foundation's mission centres on "helping those who have done everything society asks of them, yet for whom access to fundamental resources and advancement remains elusive at best and structurally impossible at worst."
+Notably, 76% of AJA's donations go to organisations receiving over $250,000, indicating a preference for substantial, multi-year partnerships rather than numerous small grants.
+The Foundation announced "Water 2035," committing to provide clean water access to an additional 700,000 people by 2035, bringing their total water impact to 1 million people.

 Funding Priorities

 AJA Foundation operates on a rolling application basis with no fixed deadlines.
-Grant sizes vary from $2,500 to $500,000 depending on program scope and alignment.
+Grant sizes vary from $2,500 to $500,000 depending on programme scope and alignment.

 Three Philanthropic Pillars: